-To underpin the vision for public transport within Greater Cambridge, significant investment will continue to be made in the active travel network across the sub-region.
-To persuade people to walk and cycle more, we need to provide safe, integrated, convenient, and high-quality routes and crossings, to segregate people from traffic and protect them at junctions.
-To spread Cambridge's cycling culture further into the rural parts of South Cambridgeshire, twelve Greenways will be developed and connected to the city centre.
-The Greenways will enable walkers, cyclists, horse riders and other non-motorised users to travel sustainably into the city.
+Significant investment will continue to be made in the active travel network across the area.
+To spread Cambridge's cycling culture further into the rural parts of South Cambridgeshire, 12 Greenways will be developed and connected to the city centre.
+The Greenways will enable walkers, cyclists, wheelers, horse riders and other non-motorised users to travel sustainably into the city.
 These will form the basis of a network linking the rural areas to the city.

-These will be complemented by additional active travel infrastructure alongside the four public transport corridor projects to the north, east, southeast, and west of the city.
+This network will be complemented by additional active travel infrastructure alongside the four public transport corridor projects to the north, east, southeast, and west of the city.
 Within the city, the Chisholm Trail will connect the north of the city to Cambridge Station and the Biomedical Campus, alongside improvements to active travel infrastructure on key radial routes including Milton Road and Madingley Road, building on successful delivery of schemes on Histon Road, Huntingdon Road and Hills Road.

-Building on the draft Local Walking and Cycling Infrastructure Plan, analysis has been undertaken on the current active travel network to identify further gaps and missing links, and this work has identified thirteen more gaps and missing links within the city and its hinterlands that could benefit from significant improvements.
-The GCP is taking forward initial work on two of these links, on Hills Road and the A1134 (Perne Road, Mowbray Road, Fendon Road).
-These improvements will encourage active travel by overcoming some of the barriers we know prevent people from walking and cycling.
-There is also a desire to identify gaps and missing links further away from the urban areas of Cambridge, where the nature of travel is much more rural.
-Linking into the Rights of Way Improvement Plan and the developing Active Travel Strategy to help identify the key areas for improvement and better connectivity will be vital, and to get past the barriers to active travel.
+Building on the Local Walking and Cycling Infrastructure Plan, analysis has been undertaken on the current active travel network to identify further gaps and missing links, and this work has identified thirteen more gaps and missing links within the city and its hinterlands that could benefit from significant improvements.
+Work is being progressed on two of these links, on Hills Road and the A1134 (Perne Road, Mowbray Road, Fendon Road).

+There is a desire to identify gaps and missing links further away from the urban areas of Cambridge, where the nature of travel is much more rural.
+Linking into the Rights of Way Improvement Plan and the Active Travel Strategy, to help identify the key areas for improvement and better connectivity will be vital, and to get past the barriers to active travel.
 This could include linking villages to key services in neighbouring villages, such as schools, healthcare, and shops.
 It could also include linking rural areas to key public transport hubs and bus stops, by providing safe routes and facilities for switching mode.

-New development has an important role to play in supporting this approach.
-In order to move away from the traditional 'predict and provide' approach to vehicular traffic on new developments, developers will be expected to adopt a 'decide and provide' approach.
-This means that, where deemed appropriate, new developments will need to clearly set out what mode shares will need to be achieved and how it will be monitored and enforced, so that there is no increase in development\related vehicular trips on the network.
+To move away from the traditional 'predict and provide' approach to vehicular traffic on new developments, developers will be expected to adopt a 'decide and provide' approach.
+Therefore, where appropriate, new developments will need to clearly set out what mode shares will need to be achieved and how it will be monitored and enforced, so that there is no increase in development-related vehicular trips on the network.
 For strategic sites, this will mean a significantly reduced mode share for cars.
-Developers will be expected to demonstrate how a combination of supporting measures, policy requirements and behaviour change will work together to deliver new communities where it is easier to make sustainable transport choices than to use the private car for most journeys.
-In addition, a move away from plentiful unconstrained parking within new developments will be critical to achieving this.
+Developers will be expected to demonstrate how a combination of supporting measures, policy requirements and behaviour change will work together to deliver new communities where it is easier to make sustainable transport choices.
+A move away from plentiful unconstrained parking within new developments will be critical to achieving this.
 Supporting measures and policy requirements for helping to achieve these low car mode shares could include trip budgets and using alternative methods of parking provision on the edge of developments, for example.
 The vehicular trip budget approach is already being used at North East Cambridge.